mingyeeee/RUhacks2021/README.md

 ```

-### Image Classification using MobileNetv2

-AugmentEd uses image classification to identify pictures and triggers `vision.py` which will then render the correct virtual simulation on the piece of paper.

 ### Computer Vision
 ```
 ./computer-vision/vision.py
 ```

-AugmentEd is written exclusevely in python using the OpenCV libary
+AugmentEd is written exclusevely in python. `vision.py` starts by detecting the images on the piece of paper.
+The frame is analysed by the ML model.
+Once identified a simultaion is selected for the drawing provided.
+In order to render the animation corrrectly the aruco markers are identified, their coordinate are utilised to generate a geaometrical projection also knowin as homography.

+This process is founc in the `find_and_warp()` function imported from `aug_reality.py`

 #### ArUco Tracker